Para-Rowing Talent ID

 Para-rowing-minimum-criteria

-Please note: For the seated height measurement the person should be sitting on the floor.
+Please note: For the seated height measurement, you should be sitting on the floor.

 Sport ClassCompetitive Disability